cr0hn/ja-shortener/README.md

 - Create derivative works that compete with this software as a service

 If you need to use this software in a way that conflicts with these terms, please contact me at cr0hn<at>cr0hn.com to discuss licensing options.

+### Commercial License

+For commercial use that conflicts with the FSL terms, a commercial license is available:

+**500€/year + applicable taxes**

+> Note: This license does not include support services.

+To purchase a commercial license or discuss custom licensing options, please contact cr0hn<at>cr0hn.com.

 ## Author